 In most cases, however, to ensure the ultimate convenience and efficiency, several steps are provided by the same company.

-For instance, payment gateway, processing and acquiring will be performed by the same payment provider, and thus offered to a merchant as one service.
+For instance, payment gateway, processing, and acquiring will be performed by the same company, and thus offered to a merchant as one service.

 This graph is illustrating the model where payment gateway, payment processing and acquiring is performed by the same payment provider: